 GEORGE MOORE TRIMUE AND NANCY MCCAULEY TRIMUE/BOARD OF TRUSTEES ACA-DEMIC SCHOLARSHIP-The Board of Trustees Academic Scholarship is awarded to students in recognition of outstanding high school performance.
-Students must be graduates of a public high school in Arkansas, or a graduate of a public high school in Pemiscot, Dunklin, or New Madrid counties in Missouri and rank in the top 10% of their high school graduating class or have a composite score of 24 or above on the ACT.
-The scholarship pays tuition and mandatory fees (limited to the current in-county tuition rate and mandatory fees) for a total of 64 semester hours or completion of the required credits in any program having a total hour requirement greater than 64.
-The scholarship will be continued for a maximum period of three (3) years, providing the recipient makes satisfactory academic progress toward a degree, remains continuously enrolled and maintains a high level of academic achievement.
-Specifically, the student must maintain a cumulative G.P.A. of 3.0.
-If the student transfers to another institution prior to completing degree work at the College, the scholarship will not be offered during future enrollment periods.
+Students must be graduates of a public high school in Arkansas or a graduate of a public high school in Pemiscot, Dunklin, or New Madrid counties in Missouri and rank in the top 10% of their high school graduating class or have a composite score of 24 or above on the ACT.
+The scholarship pays current incounty tuition and mandatory fees for a total of 64 semester hours or completion of the required credits in any program having a total hour requirement greater than 64.
+The scholarship will be continued for a maximum period of three (3) years, providing the recipient makes satisfactory academic progress toward a degree, remains continuously enrolled and maintains a cumulative G.P.A. of 3.0.
+If the student transfers to another institution prior to completing degree work at ANC, the scholarship will not be offered during future enrollment periods.
 The scholarship must be initiated during the immediate summer, fall, or spring term following high school graduation.
 Board of Trustees Academic Scholarships are extended to GED high school equivalency certificate/diploma adults who have high scores and are recommended by the staff of Adult Education.

-GEORGE MOORE TRIMUE AND NANCY MCCAULEY TRIMUE/BOARD OF TRUSTEES TECHNICAL SCHOLARSHIP - The Board of Trustees Technical Scholarship is given to students in recognition of performance in a technical or vocational field while in high school.
+GEORGE MOORE TRIMUE AND NANCY MCCAULEY TRIMUE/BOARD OF TRUSTEES

+TECHNICAL SCHOLARSHIP - The Board of Trustees Technical Scholarship is given to students in recognition of performance in a technical or vocational field while in high school.
 The scholarship pays in-county tuition and mandatory fees for a total of 35 credit hours or completion of the required credits in an certificate program.
 Eligible students must be graduates of an accredited public high school in Arkansas or in Dunklin, Pemiscot, or New Madrid Counties in Missouri.
-Students must score 39 or above on every section of the ASSET Test, or the equivalent, and be recommended for the scholarship by a high school counselor or be recommended by a high school vocational/occupational instructor.
-Eligibility will be for one academic year or continued for the period of time required to complete the chosen certificate program, providing the recipient remains continuously enrolled and makes satisfactory progress toward the certificate.
-Specifically, the student must maintain a minimum 2.5 G.P.A. each term.
+Students must score 39 or above on every section of the ASSET Test (or the equivalent) and be recommended for the scholarship by a high school counselor or a high school vocational/occupational instructor.
+Eligibility will be for one academic year or continued for the period of time required to complete the chosen certificate program, providing the recipient remains continuously enrolled, makes satisfactory progress toward the certificate, and maintains a minimum 2.5 G.P.A. each term.
 The scholarship must be activated during the immediate summer or fall semester following graduation from a public high school.
 The award of the Technical Scholarship does not mean automatic admission into special programs.
 Scholarship students interested in one of the College's special admissions programs should contact an advisor in the occupational field.